 Study unit 2: The accounting equation

-Study unit 3: Business documents (Part 1 - cash transactions)
+Study unit 3: Business documents (Cash transactions)

-Study unit 4: Recording of transactions (Part 1 - cash transactions)
+Study unit 4: Recording of cash transactions

 Study unit 6: Recording of transactions (Part 2 - credit transactions)

 Study unit 7: Accounting records of close corporations

 Study unit 12: Internal control

 Study unit 15: Basic principles of income tax

 Study unit 16: Pay-as-you-earn system(PAYE)

 Study unit 18: the compensation fund